 - Submit to our background check (no cost to you)

 - Completion of a two-step tuberculosis screening (“TST”) for volunteers who will work with patients (administered by Cornerstone Hospice – no cost)

-OR, you can feel free to call us at 866-742-6655.
+Questions?
+Feel free to call us at 866-742-6655.
 Simply tell the operator where you live and that you want to speak to the Cornerstone Volunteer Specialist for your area.
-(Please note your call may go to a voice mail.
-If so, speak clearly and leave your name and number.
-Someone will soon call you back.